Explore this Section

 - Shifting the perception that musculoskeletal conditions are an inevitable consequence of growing old, to take a more positive approach where the symptoms of pain and disability can be addressed more directly.

-91% of Keele’s Primary Care research has been judged world leading or internationally excellent in the 2014 Universities UK’s Research Excellence Framework.
-Keele's primary care submission is ranked 3rd nationally on the basis of World Leading or Internationally Excellent research (3* and 4*).
-The Grade Point Average for Keele’s primary care research ranks it as the 6th best Medical School nationally in terms of its overall research profile, and 5th in terms of its best research publications and the international impact of its primary care research.
+91% of Keele’s research in Primary Care has been judged world leading or internationally excellent by the Public Health, Health Services Research, and Primary Care assessment panel of the 2014 Universities UK’s Research Excellence Framework (REF).
+On the basis of World Leading or Internationally Excellent research (3* and 4*), Keele is ranked 3rd nationally.
+The Grade Point Average overall for Keele’s primary care research ranks it as the 6th best Medical School nationally undertaking primary care research, whilst we are ranked 5th in terms of best research publications and in terms of the international impact of our primary care research.

 In addition, primary care research formed more than one third of Keele’s submission to the Allied Health Professionals panel, with 90% of Keele’s Allied Health Professional research being rated as World Leading or Internationally Excellent.